devopsteam-master/voting-app/README.md

 # Overview

 Welcome to the Monster repository, a comprehensive solution designed for deploying and managing a Docker Swarm-based application.
-This project is part of a DevOps class led by Mr. Ahmad Rafiee and focuses on practical, hands-on experience with modern DevOps tools and practices.
+This project is part of a DevOps class led by [Mr. Ahmad Rafiee](https://github.com/AhmadRafiee) and focuses on practical, hands-on experience with modern DevOps tools and practices.

-This repository contains the infrastructure code and configurations necessary to deploy a multi-service application using Docker Swarm.
+This repository contains the infrastructure code and configurations necessary to deploy [example-voting-app](https://github.com/dockersamples/example-voting-app) as a multi-service application using Docker Swarm.
 It includes Docker Compose files, service definitions, and scripts for automated deployment and management.

 # Features